KevinWorkman/HappyCoding/tutorials/java-server/_posts/2021-07-17-embedded-jetty.md

 Eventually you'll probably want to use an IDE like Eclipse or Intellij to compile and run your code, but I recommend using the command line the first few times so you really understand what's going on behind the scenes.

+## Example Project

+You can see an example project that uses the command line to deploy an embedded Jetty server [here](https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/embedded-jetty-command-line-hello-world), and you can download it as a `.zip` file [here](https://downgit.github.io/#/home?url=https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/embedded-jetty-command-line-hello-world).

+This section of the tutorial walks through this example project.

 ## Compiling

 To compile this code, open a command line to the `HelloWorld` directory and then run this command: